cmordi/monkeypox/README.md

 1. The dataset will be scraped and loaded from a reliable and up to date source from github
 2. The data will be cleaned.
 This means that I will attempt to remove the missing values, outliers and rows.
 Possibly reformat the data as well

-## Some of the analysis that is being conducted
+## A few of the analysis that is being conducted

 - Number of cases
 - Countries affected (ranked)
 - Common symptoms
 - Age distribution
+- Predictive (dataset may be to small to run a proper ML algo)